 💡 Pro Tip: Read your draft aloud before sending.
 If it sounds defensive or vague, rewrite.
 Sincerity shows up more in plain, direct language than in fancy words.

-Email or letter — which works better?
+Apology Email or Apology letter: which works better?

 Should you send a formal apology letter or just write a quick email?
 The answer depends on your workplace culture, the severity of the mistake, and how quickly you need to respond.